Today’s Post by Joe Farace

 Digital infrared photography has the power to transform mundane visual experiences into something that’s unforgettable.

-I think that purchasing a used digital DSLR or mirrorless camera and converting it to infrared capture is a great idea because used bodies are usually available at a substantial discount.
-Another idea to have one of your older cameras converted after you’ve updated to a newer model.
-Remember that after your camera has been converted; you will only be able to shoot infrared images with it.
+I think that purchasing a used digital DSLR or mirrorless camera and converting it to infrared capture is a great idea because used bodies are usually available at a substantial discount so when the cost of conversion is added you’re not going to be spending lots of money.
+Another idea (even cheaper) is to have one of your older cameras converted after you’ve updated to a newer model.
+Tip: Remember that after your camera has been converted; you will only be able to shoot infrared images with it.

 Everyday scenes you might walk right by and never think of photographing, take on a dreamy look when seen in infrared.
 Landscapes may be considered to be the best subject matter for IR but are other subjects, such as portraits, cityscapes, night city streets, and macro worth considering?
 I think everything makes a great subject for digital infrared photography!
 Here are a few possibilities: